-Serbia: Legal position, rights and obligations of transmission system operators, Energy law as compared to Directive 2009/73/EC19.
-March 2015. / News Serbia Energy
+Serbia: Legal position, rights and obligations of transmission system operators, Energy law as compared to Directive 2009/73/EC, News Serbia Energy

 Under the Energy Community Treaty from 2005, to which the Republic of Serbia is a party, the contracting countries are obligated to harmonize with the necessary Directives of the EU in the field of energy.
 Serbia also has such an obligation as a candidate in the procedure of acceding to the EU and harmonizing its legislation with the aquis communautaire.
 For the very purpose of such harmonization, Serbia has successively harmonized its regulations in the field of energy, which resulted in the enactment of a new Energy Law passed by the Serbian National Assembly on December 29th, 2014.